gauravearn/pacbiohifi-universitat-potsdam/README.md

 # pacbiohifi_universitat_potsdam
-a slurm configuration analytical pipline for the analysis of the pacbiohifi sequencing genomes using the verkko, hifiasm and the genomeasm4pg. only provide the link to the sequencing or the files with the folder and rest it will do the work
+a slurm configuration analytical pipline for the analysis of the pacbiohifi sequencing genomes using the verkko, hifiasm and the genomeasm4pg. only provide the link to the sequencing or the files with the folder and rest it will do the work. please change the variables or else use the version tomorrow which has the complete support for the auxillary analysis also.

+Gaurav Sablok \
+Academic Staff Member \
+Bioinformatics \
+Institute for Biochemistry and Biology \
+University of Potsdam \
+Potsdam,Germany